HackLab-Almeria/hacklabalmeria-telegrambot/README.md

 You can set the `PARSE_ONLY_NEW` to `True` to parse only new items since the last time this script was executed, or to `False` to parse and send all items, including possible duplicates.

 You may change the target *Channel* by modifying the `BOT_CHANNEL` variable using your public channel id - in example: `@ChannyMcChannelFace`.
+Remember to invite the bot to your channel as an __administrator__.

 You can also change the target *Group*, but you have to get the **secret group id**.
 To do that, you can invite the `my_id` bot to the desired group and then ask him `/my_id`.
 The result will be the group id.
+You should invite the bot as a group's member.

 ## How does it work?